RobertBarachini/how2dev/src/md/dev-environment/vm-setup.md

 ```

 Generated private and public keys will be located in `C:\Users\%username%\.ssh` on Windows and in `/etc/ssh` if generated on Linux.

-> NOTE: If the command doesn't work you may need to enable the SSH feature on Windows 10 first.
-You can install OpenSSH with PowerShell:
->
-> ```powershell
-> Add-WindowsCapability -Online -Name OpenSSH.Client~~~~0.0.1.0
-> # NOTE: check the version of the OpenSSH client and adjust the command accordingly
-> ```

 2. You will need to copy the newly generated public key `VM-Kubuntu-2404-Dev.pub` to `~/.ssh` in your guest (VM).
 If the folder doesn't already exist, create it (`mkdir ~/.ssh`).
 Copying keys between Unix systems is easy with the `ssh-copy-id` command, however, it doesn't work on Windows.
 You can test out copying the file with `ctrl + c` and `ctrl + v` if you properly set up the enhanced session.